cedadev/abcunit-backend/README.md

 <br/>

-After you have got your databse, you'll need to export an environment variable called  `$ABCUNIT_DB_SETTINGS` and set it to a connection string for psycopg2;
+After you have got your database, you'll need to export an environment variable called  `$ABCUNIT_DB_SETTINGS` and set it to a connection string for `psycopg2`:

 ```
 ABCUNIT_DB_SETTINGS="dbname=<name> user=<user> host=<host> password=<pwd>"
 ```

-`DatabaseHandler` class construction looks like this;
+`DatabaseHandler` class construction looks like this:

 ```
 DatabaseHandler(error_types, table_name="results")